nasa/content-guide/_pages/our-style/capitalization.md

 ## Personal titles

-Don’t capitalize personal titles unless they precede a name.
+Capitalize a personal title when it precedes a name.
 For example, *the director got approval* or *Director Lopez got approval*.
 Whenever possible, keep titles gender neutral.
 For example, we prefer *firefighter* to *fireman* and *chairperson* to *chairman*.

+Do not capitalize a personal title that succeeds a name.
+For example, do not write *Lopez, the Director, got approval*.

 ## Headings